 SSE 4.2 STTNI is also interesting but I don't find a good use case which can pay for increasing code complexity.

-Updated by ahorek (Pavel Rosický) over 1 year ago
+Updated by ahorek (Pavel Rosický) almost 2 years ago

 naruse (Yui NARUSE) I saw your blank implementation, impressive